 Curbside Parking Availability System -- Travelers desire to know of available parking spaces in real time via the Internet as well as via navigation devices (handheld devices, in-vehicle systems).
 Parking information will include the location, rate, type, and hours.
 The information on available spaces will be sent from the fixed sensors or the vehicles to a central server for processing.
 Travelers access the real time parking information via an IEEE 802ai AP wherever coverage is available either prior to or during a trip and can receive updates en-route.
 APs can be strategically placed in the vicinity of the parking areas to assists motorists finding spaces.

-[ref 281 ]
+[ref 11-11-0281-00-00ai-proposed-dynamic-mobility-use-cases-for-tgai.docx ]